 Can You Flip A Hybrid Mattress?

-Coils alone provide very little pressure relief and can cause pain in the hips and shoulders.
-The addition of memory foam to the top layer of a hybrid mattress helps to provide pressure relief and contouring that can help alleviate pain.
+Coils alone provide little pressure relief and can cause pain in the hips and shoulders.
+Adding memory foam to the top layer of a hybrid mattress helps to provide pressure relief and contouring that can help alleviate pain.

 Can You Flip A Spring Mattress?

 As a chiropractor and orthopedic mattress designer, I would not consider spring mattresses orthopedic.
 Many spring mattresses are two-sided, which means you can flip them.
 I recommend consulting the manufacturer to avoid a poor sleeping surface or damaging your mattress.